SeanHung06/Game_Final_Project/README.md

 Every correct fruit you find you will gain 100 points from it, and every wrong fruit that you find will cost you 50 points from it !
 Please be carefull with you selection.

+You can also press P to pause and resume the game,